 Poor Brain Health

 Since sleep clears away neurotoxic waste that accumulates in the central nervous system when we're awake, being sleep deprived decreases your brain's performance, slowing your reaction time and impairing your reasoning skills and memory.
 It can even make you less creative.
 Insufficient sleep can also lead to mental health concerns like depression and anxiety, social withdrawal, and increased stress.

 Natural Remedies for Sleep Deprivation

 Getting proper sleep is key to experiencing improved health, increased energy and vitality, and a better mood.
 If you are having trouble getting adequate sleep, try these natural remedies.

 Melatonin is a hormone your body releases when light is absent, but you can take it supplementally.
 Melatonin helps regulate your body's natural sleep-wake cycle, promoting sleep.
 Melatonin supplements decreased the time it took children with insomnia to fall asleep by more than 15 minutes.
+Be careful of taking melatonin long-term, however.
+Extended use may worsen insomnia, rather than help it.

-A pilot study from Louisiana State University found that cherry juice could be an effective sleep aid.
+Cherry juice might also be an effective sleep aid.
 In the study, a small group of insomniacs increased their sleep time by 84 minutes by drinking the juice for two weeks.
+The reason is that tart cherries are naturally rich in melatonin.

 Working out regularly is not only relaxing, but it can also promote longer sleep.
-A study of older adults with insomnia found that exercising 150 minutes a week reduced insomnia symptoms after six months.
+When older adults with insomnia exercised 150 minutes a week, it reduced their insomnia symptoms after six months.

 Relaxation & Meditation

 Many types of mind-body techniques can improve your sleep patterns.
 For instance, when people engaged in a practice known as mindfulness-based stress reduction, which includes yoga, meditation, relaxation techniques, and sleep education, they got an average of 43 minutes extra minutes of sleep a night compared with those who just kept a sleep diary.